Art is expression. Art is emotion.

 Most memorable compliment: A multiple sclerosis sufferer told me about the sand dunes near his home that he used to walk on as a child.
 He said that the painting he bought from me would enable him to walk that path again in his imagination every time he looked at it.

-Lafugue Logos’ photographs boast a simplicity of composition and stunning colours.
+Lafugue Logos’ photographs boast a simplicity of composition and stunning colors.
 Specializing in still life, she enjoys photographing flowers in particular.
 Her serene, dream-like images have a huge fan following.

 Art – luxury or necessity?
 Art has to be treasured in life.
 However, it is not something that gives you immediate and tangible results physically.
 Art is special because of the emotions it evokes and the happiness it brings.
 That’s how it doesn’t matter even if it is the sketch of a little child; if it brings you happiness, it is art.